Python Basics

 else:

-# if all above conditions are false
+# code if all previous conditions are false

 current_hour = 8